MenaceTough/first_spring_app/README.md

 # first_spring_app
-a simple spring-crud for no one.
+ simple spring-crud for no one.